-ONE OF THE MOST ADVANCED METHOD FOR LEARNING HISTORICAL IMPROVISATION
+ONE OF THE MOST ADVANCED METHODS FOR LEARNING HISTORICAL IMPROVISATION

 - A MULTIDISCIPLINARY HISTORICAL approach (dance-theatre-fencing-dressage-gesture-rhetoric)